Shelter under the big top: A musical about the Nazi era – DW – 05/05/2023

 Hoping for international productions

-Claire Hodgson is especially proud that "Waldo's Circus of Magic and Terror" has become a hit with the Deaf community in and around Bristol, despite its being a musical.
-"As a director I did work hard to make sure that the British Sign Language version of the show really works," she says.
+Hodgson, the director, is especially proud that "Waldo's Circus of Magic and Terror" has become a hit with the Deaf community in and around Bristol, despite its being a musical.
+"As a director I did work hard to make sure that the British Sign Language version of the show really works," she said.

-The team behind "Waldo's Circus of Magic and Terror" says no German media have so far reported on their production.
+The team behind "Waldo's Circus of Magic and Terror" said that thus far, no German media have reported on their production.
 But they hope that other theater companies are interested in producing it, since the production by Extraordinary Bodies ends its run in June.

-That would be not just an acknowledgement of the significance of the play, but also of all the untold stories of disabled people in the Third Reich.
+That would be not just an acknowledgement of the significance of the play, they said, but also of all the untold stories of disabled people in the Third Reich.
 Tens of thousands of them remain unknown to this day.
-"I wrote for those people," says Hattie Naylor.
+"I wrote for those people," said Hattie Naylor.